pierrz/biggie/README.md

 and have it exposed/searchable via a dedicated new API.

 It is a Docker compose setup including
-- a "worker" container based on Celery (including Beat), Spark and asyncio
+- an orchestrator container based on Celery (including Beat) and asyncio
+- A Spark cluster made of a master and 2 workers containers
 - an API endpoints container based on FastAPI
 - 2 containers for Mongo and Postgres databases.
 - 2 containers for Flower and PGAdmin for monitoring purpose.